 - Add the essential oils, return lid and shake well.

 If you’d prefer to avoid the hassle of making mouthwash, oil pulling can be a simple one-ingredient alternative.
-The basic idea is that an oil, like unrefined coconut oil, is swished in the mouth for up to 20 minutes as a way to help remove plaque and support gum and tooth health.
-There is even some evidence that coconut oil may be effective against the streptococcus mutans bacteria that causes tooth decay.
+The basic idea is that oil, like unrefined coconut oil, is swished in the mouth for up to 20 minutes.
+This can help remove plaque and support gum and tooth health.
+There’s even some evidence coconut oil may be effective against the streptococcus mutans bacteria that cause tooth decay.

-Though oil pulling is somewhat controversial and experts debate its ability to whiten teeth or benefit other parts of the body, they all seem to agree that it is a safe and effective alternative to mouthwash.
+Oil pulling is somewhat controversial and experts debate its ability to whiten teeth or benefit other parts of the body.
+However, they all seem to agree it’s a safe and effective alternative to mouthwash.